r09491/solar_prophet/README.md

                         The size of the panel area [m²] --panel_efficiency PANEL_EFFICIENCY
                         The efficiency of the panel [%].
 Blue Sky ~ 180.
 Mist ~ 20
-  --start_barrier START_BARRIER
+  --system_barrier SYSTEM_BARRIER
-                        The threshold when the system accepts the input [W] --inverter_limit INVERTER_LIMIT
+                        The threshold above which the system (solarbank, inverter, powerstation) is working [W] --inverter_limit INVERTER_LIMIT
                         The maximum power limit of the inverter [W] --battery_split BATTERY_SPLIT